daffavcd/daffavcd/README.md

 - 👋 Hi, I’m @daffavcd
-- 👀 I’m interested in Software Developing,at the moment i still try diving on Laravel Framework
+- 👀 I’m interested in Software Developing,atm i still try diving on Laravel Framework
 - 🌱 I’m currently 20 years old
 - Thank you for your time reading this even it's just me trying new random features from github, appreciate it :)